Skip to Content

 Passwords for credit cards, and bank accounts should be memorized and not shared with anyone.
 Persons should avoid using their mother's maiden name, date of birth, or the first three or last four digits of their Social Security Number (SSN).
 In addition, the SSN should be shared only when absolutely necessary.
 The Social Security card should not be kept in a wallet or purse except in unique circumstances, such as the first day on a new job.
 Instead, it should be stored in an extremely safe place, such as a safety deposit box.
 The SSN should also not be utilized as an account number of any type, according to the Social Security Administration, and should never be printed on personal checks.

-Individuals should be cautious when storing personal information in the home, especially if he or she has a roommate, employs outside help, or has frequent guests or visitors.
+Individuals should be cautious when storing personal information in the home, especially if they have a roommate, employs outside help, or has frequent guests or visitors.
 According to one legal expert, "The three items identity thieves most covet—your Social Security card, birth certificate, and passport" should be kept in a safety deposit box.

 Investing in a high quality shredder is a wise move to prevent identity theft.
 Dumpster divers are particularly interested in preapproved credit card applications, old credit card statements, and other financial documents.
 Many persons are unaware of the dangers of simply throwing away the credit card applications because a thief can retrieve the application, mail it in with the address changed to the thief's own address, receive the new cards in the victim's name, and immediately run up charges.
 The main point is that a person should shred all financially-related documents once they are no longer needed.